 Some ETFs offer exposure to investments such as small companies,

-emerging markets or commodities that may be harder for the ETF to
+emerging markets or commodities that may be harder to sell in

-sell in certain circumstances, or more complex and volatile than
+certain circumstances, or more complex and volatile than ordinary

-ordinary company shares.
-This may mean extra risks for
+company shares.
+This could increase risks for investors.

 If the ETF tracks overseas assets, changes in the value of the